Vehrik/FarOut/Characters/6-Movement.md

     Hovering is not an Action, but a status that your Creature gains while they are near appropriate cover.

+    If you attempt and succeed at an Active Dodge while you are Hovering, you may immediately Squeeze into cover as part of the Action used to complete the Active Dodge.

 Squeeze -

-    This implies that your Character had to go into an awkward position in order to utilize the cover.
+    This implies that your Character had to go into an awkward position or otherwise crouch, bend, or contort in order to utilize the cover.
 Whenever you Squeeze into Cover, Attacks made against you are made with a Bust as long as the cover is at least partially between your Character and the assailant.
-You also Bang on any Active Dodges you take against Attacks made by assailants as long as the cover is at least partially between you and them.
+You also get Bang I on any Active Dodges you take against Attacks made by assailants as long as the cover is between you and them.

     You may make Attacks while Squeezing, but you will have Unsqueezed to do so as part of the Attack, meaning that if you want to get back into cover you will have to use an Action to Squeeze again.
-As long as you are Squeezed, you may only perform 2 Actions per Round.
 Unsqueezing during a Round does not restore the dropped Action for that Round.

     When Squeezing, your Character can be considered to have reduced their size